lblod/frontend-embeddable-notule-editor/README.md

 ember build -prod
 ```

-In the 'dist' folder structure, two CSS files and three JavaScript files will have been generated.
-These are the files to use, as demonstrated in the example above.
+In the 'dist' folder structure, two CSS files and three JavaScript files will have been generated under assets.
+These are the files to use, as demonstrated in the [Code Example](#basic-example--the-editor-in-an-html-file).
 Note that the fingerprints of your files may vary.
+Other files in the dist folder can be ignored at this point, as they are not needed.

 ```bash
 dist